 All parcels will be sold by Auction ID.
 Minimum bids will be as stated per parcel and each raise will be in predetermined increments until the close of auction on the stated date and time on Bid4Assets.com website.
-For a more detailed explanation of the bidding process, log on to www.bid4assets.com , click on "for buyers" on top of the home page, then click on "How to bid".
-You may also bid by proxy of you do not have access to the Internet.
-More information and instructions are available by calling 1-877-427-7387.
+For a more detailed explanation of the bidding process, log on to www.bid4assets.com, click on "for buyers" on top of the home page, then click on "How to Participate".